-Bachelor's programme Required courses (at VWO level 6) and one of the following subjects: Geography, Biology or Economy.
-International Land and Water Management Mathematics A or B, Physics, English and two of the following subjects: Dutch, Geography, Biology or Economy.
-Voeding en Gezondheid Biology, Mathematics A or B, Chemistry, Dutch, English.
-Agrotechnologie PMathematics A or B, Physics, Dutch, English and one of the following subjects: Chemistry or Biology.
-Bos- en Natuurbeheer; Landschapsarchitectuur en ruimtelijke planning Mathematics A or B, Dutch, English and Geography or Biology and one of the following subjects: Physics, Chemistry, Geography, Biology, Economics.
-Bedrijfs- en Consumentenwetenschappen; Economie en Beleid; Gezondheid en Maatschappij; Internationale Ontwikkelingsstudies; Communicatie en Life Sciences Mathematics A or B, Dutch, English and two of the following subjects: Physics, Chemistry, Geography, Biology, Economics, History, Social Sciences.
+Programme Required courses (at vwo level 6) ADMISSION 2020-2021, 2021-2022 and 2022-2023 Agrotechnologie Dutch, English, Mathematics A or B, Physics and Chemistry Animal Sciences English, Mathematics A or B, Biology, Chemistry and and one of the following subjects: Geography, Economy, Physics, Dutch Dodgiifo on Dutch Finalish Mathematics A on Donal two of the following subjects Bedrijfs- en Consumentenwetensc Dutch, English, Mathematics A or B and two of the following subjects: Geography, Biology, Economy, History, Social Sciences, Physics, happen Chemistry.
+Biologie Dutch, English, Mathematics A or B, Biology, Physics, Chemistry/ Biotechnologie Dutch, English, Mathematics B, Chemistry, Biology or Physics.
+Bos- en Natuurbeheer Dutch, English, Mathematics A or B and Geography or Biology and one of the following subject: Geography, Biology, Economy, Physics, Chemistry.
+Communicatie en Life Sciences Dutch, English, Mathematics A, B or C and two of the following subjects: Geography, Biology, Economy, History, Social Sciences, Physics, Chemistry.